kaushikdayalan/hackerearth-adopt-a-buddy/README.md

 # hackerearth-adopt-a-buddy

 This was my solution for the ML competition held my Hackerearth.
-It achieved a score of 90.91.
+It achieved a score of 90.81 on the final LB.

 ![result](/images/upload.png)